-Basic algebra is the first in a series of higher-level math classes students need to succeed in college and life.
-Because many students fail to develop a solid math foundation, an alarming number of them graduate from high school unprepared for college or work.
-Many end up taking remedial math in college, which makes getting a degree a longer, costlier process than it is for their more prepared classmates.
-And it means they’re less likely to complete a college-level math course.
-For middle-schoolers and their parents, the message is clear: It’s easier to learn the math now than to relearn it later.
+Because so many students fail to develop a solid math foundation, an alarming number graduate from high school unprepared for college or work.
+Many end up taking remedial math in college, which makes getting a degree a longer, more expensive process than it is for their more-prepared classmates.
+And entering college without an understanding of algebra means students are less likely to complete a college-level math course, which can take them off track for graduation.
+For middle schoolers and their parents, the message is clear: it’s easier to learn the math now than it is to try to learn — or relearn — it later.

-Algebra is, in short, the gateway to success in the 21st century.
+Algebra can lead to many new opportunities for success in the 21st century.
 What’s more, when students make the transition from concrete arithmetic to the symbolic language of algebra, they develop abstract reasoning skills necessary to excel in math and science.

 Students typically take algebra in eighth or ninth grade.
-The benefit of studying it in eighth grade is that if your child takes the PSAT as a high school sophomore, she will have completed geometry.
-By the time she’s ready to take the SAT or ACT as a junior, she will have completed algebra II, which is covered in both of these college admissions tests.
+An important benefit of studying algebra in eighth grade is that if your child takes the PSAT as a high school sophomore, she will have taken geometry as a ninth grader.
+By the time she’s ready to take the SAT or ACT as a junior, she will have completed Algebra II, which is covered in both of these college admissions tests.

-There’s a growing movement to require algebra in seventh grade, but many seventh-graders aren’t prepared for it, math educators say.
+There’s a growing movement to require algebra in seventh grade, but math educators say many seventh graders aren’t prepared for it.